top of page

 14:30

-Finding your Ho`oikaika - your resilience
+Finding your Ho`oikaika - your resilience - A Live Podcast Recording

 HoÊ»oikaika - the Hawaiian word for “to make strong” - embodies the essence of resilience and growth.
 In this keynote, Jen shares her journey from navigating postnatal depression to completing multiple Ironman World Championship events, and how that path redefined her understanding of true strength.